Gain Deep Access to Raw Imaging Data for Offline Analysis

 Available Data Formats

-Quadrature sampling is used to convert the RF signal into two digital quadrature signals - the I (in-phase) and the Q (quadrature) signals, referred to collectively as the IQ signal.
-The beamformer processes data which is in the IQ format.
+Quadrature sampling is used to convert the processed signal into two digital quadrature signals, the I (in-phase) and the Q (quadrature), referred to collectively as the IQ signal.
+Beamforming is then performed on the IQ signal, followed by further processing to finally generate the images displayed on the system.

 If required, a digital representation of the RF signal can be reconstructed from the IQ data.
-This is accomplished through interpolation of the I and Q signals and multiplication by a complex exponential (e-jωt where ω=2πf; f= the quadrature sampling frequency and e-jωt= cos (2πf) + jsin (2πf)).
+This is accomplished through interpolation of the I and Q signals, and subsequent multiplication by a complex exponential.

 Raw Image Data

-IQ data can be envelope-detected and log compressed, then be exported as a raw data file (*.RAW).
-The envelope format is a useful way of storing raw data that correlates exactly to what is seen in the B-Mode image and is readily available for image processing applications.
+IQ data can be envelope-detected, log-compressed, and subsequently exported.
+This envelope format, referred to on the Vevo Imaging Systems as "RAW", is a useful way of accessing image data that correlates exactly to what is seen on the system display.
+Image data in this format are readily available for offline image processing applications.